Understanding How Blind Workers Perform Job-Related Tasks

 [2.7% of employers answered correctly]

-People with low vision could use a tool like a task lamp, or they could employ various techniques, such as turning bills upside down to see the larger print on the back or storing the cash drawer in a viewable position.
-The most common non-visual technique for cashiers is the use of a talking device to identify bills.
-There are even apps for cell phones that serve this purpose!
+People with low vision could use a tool like a task lamp or turn bills over to see the larger print on the back.
+The most common non-visual technique for cashiers is the use of a talking device or a mobile app to identify bills.
 Coins can be identified by touch, and some people use different folding techniques to differentiate bill denominations.
-The keys of the cash register can be memorized, and talking cash registers for people who are blind are available.
+The keys of the cash register keypad can be memorized, and talking cash registers for people who are blind are available.
 Mental math or a talking calculator can be used to make change if a talking cash register is not available.
-Some accessible apps provide point of sale functions for iDevices.
+In addition, some accessible apps provide point of sale functions for iDevices.